arista-netdevops-community/avd-extended-workshop/marp_slides.md

 `Section 2.1`

-> - What is YAML?
+> - A few words about YAML

 ---